 Death to Undeath

 In order to preserve the bodies before burial, the Undead Settlement uses a charcoal-like black pine resin as part of the embalming process following dissection.
-This Charcoal Pine Resin easily sparks fires, which we use to set our weapons ablaze.
+This Charcoal Pine Resin easily sparks fires we use to set our weapons ablaze.
 But what purpose does flammable turpentine really serve?
-It certainly isn’t effective in preserving the body if the array of fleshless skeletons found in the town’s deepest graveyard is any indication.
+It certainly isn’t effective in preserving the body if the array of fleshless skeletons in the town’s deepest graveyard is any indication.
 But its goal may not have been to preserve the flesh, but the state of the body itself.
-The aforementioned skeletons carry Human Pine Resin — charcoal turpentine rotted by human fluids, specifically fluids derived from the Dark within man.
-According to its Japanese description, this corruption occurs after many years have passed, making the turpentine a rare commodity.
-It also implies that the resin is being applied directly to areas where these Dark fluids are present or being produced.
+The aforementioned skeletons carry Human Pine Resin — charcoal resin rotted by human fluids, specifically derived from the Dark within man.
+According to its Japanese description, this corruption occurs after many years have passed, making the resin a rare commodity.
+It also implies that the substance is being applied directly to areas where these Dark fluids are present.
 In other words, the turpentine’s purpose is to help protect the body from the Dark.
-Considering the very real threat of the Pus of Man for Undead, these god-fearing townsfolk have every reason to be concerned.
-In fact, this well-founded paranoia about the Darksign’s curse seems to have made them suspicious of curses in general.
+Considering the very real threat of the pus of man for Undead, these god-fearing townsfolk have every reason to be concerned.
+In fact, this well-founded paranoia about the Darksign seems to have made them suspicious of curses in general.

 Temporarily enhances right-hand weapon with Dark.